 The judging panel have now selected a short-list of 10 finalists who have been invited to develop their ideas further at GeoVation Camp, held over the weekend of 16 -18 January 2015 at Ordnance Survey in Southampton.

 The finalists who have been invited to GeoVation Camp are:

-The next stage is for the judges to start reading your ideas and select which of these offer the best solution to the environment challenge theme and are innovative, use technology and of course, use Ordnance Survey geographical information in the solution.
-The judges will be meeting in a couple of weeks and we’ll announce the finalists to be invited to GeoVation Camp in Southampton over the weekend of 21-23 June.
+The next stage is for the judging panel to start reading all of your ideas and select which of these offer the best solution to the housing challenge theme and are innovative, use technology, good design and of course, use Ordnance Survey geographical information and Land Registry licensable data in the solution.
+The judges will be meeting on 10 January and soon after we’ll announce the finalists to be invited to GeoVation Camp in Southampton over the weekend 16 -18 January 2015.

 The Judging Panel Chair is: